theak/home_security/README.md

 # home_security
-Use an Arduino to interface with a traditional home security system (Honeywell/ADT) via MQTT
+Use an ESP32 Arduino to interface with a traditional home security system (Honeywell/ADT)

+Monitors Zone statuses via ADC ports and communicates any change in state via MQTT.
+This can be consumed anywhere, e.g. from Home Assistant.